 Leadership

-Leaders at this university and across the state have responded to Trump’s executive orders with legislation, statements and other actions.
+Leaders at the University of Maryland and across the state have responded to Trump’s executive orders with legislation, statements and other actions.
 The Diamondback has tracked how local leaders are taking steps to try to protect their communities, from supporting laid-off federal workers to speaking out against executive orders.

 - National uncertainty, $3 billion deficit headline Wes Moore’s State of State address